tsimmons15/asc-scheduling/README.md

 		you will have to write a method or service on the Server If you cannot find code on the client, try looking in the Server Especially if it deals with the database or User settings

+Meteor stores everything using MongoDB, a JSON encoded database The structure of the user database is below:
+/	The root of the database
+	User 					A registered user
+		username			The user's username
+		password			The user's password
+		profile				The meat of the user's profile games played 	The number of the games played department 		The department code for the center the employee works, in the case of multiple depts., their main/first department rank			The rank of the user after a game skill 			An array of two numbers: [the current skill ranking of the user, the confidence the system has in the ranking]

+Each user in the database follows this pattern
+This is by no means a finished description of the user For one, we need to add their email address, their first/last name, a location of their picture, a system for getting their desired hours, and whatever else the system will end up becoming...
+The basic structure will survive: stuff that is basic/necessary for Meteor.Accounts to function will be children of the User stuff that is not necessary for Meteor.Accounts, things specific to this application, will end up in Profile The reason for this is that Meteor.Accounts resists letting us add to the root easily.
+Profile is the only thing we have real control over the structure of